kdave/btrfs-progs/Documentation/btrfs-balance.rst

         .. note::
-                The balance command without filters will basically move everything in the filesystem to a new physical location on devices (ie. it does not affect the logical properties of file extents like offsets within files and extent sharing).
+                The balance command without filters will basically move everything in the filesystem to a new physical location on devices (i.e. it does not affect the logical properties of file extents like offsets within files and extent sharing).
 The run time is potentially very long, depending on the filesystem size.
 To prevent starting a full balance by accident, the user is warned and